ditdotdev/dit-server/DEVELOPING.md

 process, you will see some less than elegant worts, such as some tests in golang but others in Kotlin, plugins in golang being loaded from Kotlin, etc.

-### Titan server
+### Datadatdat server

-The titan server is built from `server/src`.
+The datadatdat server is built from `server/src`.
 It is a web server wrapped around a storage persistence layer, and remote executor framework.
 The important parts of the server can be found at:

-  * `io.titandata.apis.*` - Entry points for the remote APIs.
+  * `com.datadatdat.apis.*` - Entry points for the remote APIs.
 Very thin layer that translates from JSON into native models and then invokes the appropriate backend model.
-  * `io.titandata.models.*` - Object models used within the APIs.
+  * `com.datadatdat.models.*` - Object models used within the APIs.
-  * `io.titandata.metadata.*` - Metadata persistence layer.
+  * `com.datadatdat.metadata.*` - Metadata persistence layer.
 We run a PostgreSQL database within the server container.
-  * `io.titandata.context.*` - Provider for context-specific operations, such as managing storage and running operations that requires access to storage.
+  * `com.datadatdat.context.*` - Provider for context-specific operations, such as managing storage and running operations that requires access to storage.
-  * `io.titandata.operation.*` - Handlers for asynchronous push and pull operations.
+  * `com.datadatdat.operation.*` - Handlers for asynchronous push and pull operations.
 The actual operations are run through the remote providers, but the generic operations framework handles starting and stopping operations, reporting back to the APIs, etc. For more information, see `OperationProvider`